aabeborn/eslint-config/README.md

     "extends":["@andreabenato/<config_name>"]
 }
 ```

+**Typescript**
+The Typescript version is a standalone.
+So there is no need of the default configuration or the cma on (it imports them by itself).
 **note**
 if you use your base configuration rememeber that all the common rules also for styleing are not imported.